 The Challenge – Monitoring Production with Pen and Paper

 First and foremost, they had no way of monitoring and analyzing the production process within their facilities in real-time.
 This meant issues where production downtime, breakdown reasons, and faults would either be under-reported or not reported at all.

-“We saw that our shop floor needed a production monitoring solution to optimize the work of production machines,” explained the head of Thermory’s support unit, Rebeka Kütt.
+“We saw that our shop floor needed a production monitoring solution to optimize the work of production machines,” said Rebeka Kütt the Production Support Team Lead at Thermory.

 These challenges led them to partner with Evocon to gain a comprehensive view of their production efficiency and manufacturing process data.
 The data would allow them to optimize these processes for better overall performance.

 Kütt went on to explain that, “previously the foreman would inform about tight spots too, but it is only natural that the major issues would remain in focus while ignoring the smaller issues.
 Furthermore, some small details would go completely unnoticed.”

 In addition to implementing Evocon, Thermory decided to increase their production digitalization efforts by digitizing the worksheets of their forklift operators.
 Up until that point, they were relying on manual inputs using pen and paper.
 This was both unreliable and inaccurate as gaps were commonplace in the reporting from forklift operators.

 Kütt explained that “In the past, the production assistant entered information regarding the movement of packages with a day’s delay and if the same package moved more than once in a day, we could never be certain where it really was and who was the last person to move it.”